KentTolo/Simulator-Project-/README.md

 wrtie the appropriate file path based on where you download this repo: "//mipsinstruction.txt"

-File name of the project is simulator project prototype for assembler.cpp
+File name of the project is assembler.cpp